maoli131/experimental-design/README.md

 We have integrated [Weights and Bias](https://wandb.ai/site) in our experiments.
 By this means, we tracked and logged the model specification, hyperparameters, performance results for every run of our experiments.
 The results can be access at this [interactive web platform](https://wandb.ai/maoli131/cs294-082-final). `wandb` will also automatically creates experiments tracking in the folder `wandb/`

-## Important Nodes
+## Experiment Guide

+### Datasets

+Datasets should be stored at `data/` folder.
+Please download the `.csv` Fashion-MNIST dataset from [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist).
+The file name should be `train.csv` or `test.csv`.

+### Conda Environment
-Before running our experiments, make sure to put [Fashion-MNIST dataset](https://www.kaggle.com/zalando-research/fashionmnist) at `data/` folder, with name `train.csv` or `test.cvs`.
-Also, please create a virtual conda environment as following.
+To run our codes smoothly, please create a virtual conda environment as following and activate it.
 ```
 $ conda create --name exp-design --file requirements.txt
+$ conda activate exp-design
 ```
-With this virtual conda environment named `exp-design`, we can then run all codes smoothly.
 A GPU device is highly recommended.

+### Weights and Bias

+To enable experiment log and tracking on your own, you should register an account at Weights and Bias [website](https://wandb.ai/site).
+Then simply follow the prompts in MLP-FashionMNIST notebook to login.
+The logs should be automatically up.
+Project name in `wandb` can be specified in `model_pipeline` function.